Vanishing Theorems on Toric Varieties in Positive Characteristic: Preliminaries

 \begin{defn} Let $X$ be a noetherian scheme over $k$. $X$ is said to be strongly liftable over $W_2(k)$, if the following two conditions hold: \begin{itemize} \item[(i)] $X$ has a lifting $\wt{X}$ over $W_2(k)$; \item[(ii)] For any effective Cartier divisor $D$ on $X$, there is a lifting $\wt{D}$ of $D$ over $W_2(k)$ in the following sense: $D$ is regarded as a closed subscheme of $X$, and $\wt{D}$ is a closed subscheme of the fixed scheme $\wt{X}$ such that $\wt{D}$ is flat over $W_2(k)$ and $\wt{D}\times _{\spec W_2(k)}\spec k=D$. \end{itemize} \end{defn}

 If $X$ is a smooth scheme over $k$, then Definition \ref{2.9} is equivalent to \cite[Definition 2.3]{xie}.
-Furthermore, it was proved in \cite{xie} that $\A^n_k$, $\PP^n_k$, smooth projective curves, smooth rational surfaces, and certain smooth complete intersections in $\PP^n_k$ are strongly liftable over $W_2(k)$.
+Furthermore, it was proved in \cite{xie,xie11} that $\A^n_k$, $\PP^n_k$, smooth projective curves, smooth projective rational surfaces, certain smooth complete intersections in $\PP^n_k$, and smooth toric varieties are strongly liftable over $W_2(k)$.

 Let $X$ be a noetherian scheme over $k$, $\wt{X}$ a lifting of $X$ over $W_2(k)$, $\LL$ an invertible sheaf on $X$ and $\wt{\LL}$ a lifting of $\LL$ on $\wt{X}$, i.e.\ $\wt{\LL}$ is an invertible sheaf on $\wt{X}$ such that $\wt{\LL}|_X=\LL$.
 Tensoring (\ref{es1}) by $\wt{\LL}$ and taking cohomology groups, we obtain the following exact sequence: